Kharghar: Public Health and Pollution

-The Lung Billboard at Kharghar
+The Lung Billboard

+A medical technologist processing blood samples at an NABL-accredited diagnostic laboratory in Kharghar, supporting local healthcare infrastructure and diagnostic monitoring.

 Kharghar has a pollution crisis of its own, arising out of the industries in the Taloja MIDC area, besides other sources, and residents have been facing health issues for a long time owing to the polluted air.
 The most impacted or polluted sectors in Kharghar are sectors 34, 35, 36 and 37, besides Taloja, Kalamboli and Panvel.
 Some residents and activists have been monitoring the pollution and collecting data to be able to take action against polluting industries in the region.

 On 15 January 2021, a city-based environmental organisation, Waatavaran (Climate, Environment and Sustainability Foundation (WCES), set up an installation called the "Billboard the Breathes", at the Bank of India signal junction, Sector 7, Kharghar.
 Though the installation was installed on 15 January 2021, it was inaugurated on Saturday, 16 January 2021, by Panvel City Municipal Corporation's (PCMC) Mayor, Dr Kavita Choutmol.

 The billboard was installed to have a real-time visual impact on the residents of Kharghar and Taloja, who have been plagued by growing pollution emerging from the Taloja MIDC area, construction activities, the quarry at Kharghar and vehicular movement in the region.
 It was to remind residents of the pollution crisis in the area every time they looked at it.
 The installation was the brainchild of Jhatka.org and consisted of two large lungs depicting the human lungs, retrofitted with HEPA filters and a fan to suck air, to mimic the process of human breathing.
 Along with that, it had a digital air quality monitor to display the real-time air quality index (AQI).
 The lungs were white by default and were meant to change colour as per the existing pollution in the area during a stipulated period.

 The residents were encouraged to monitor the billboard regularly to witness the impact of pollution on a day-to-day basis and it was to be monitored for two weeks to conclude.
 However, the billboard had started changing colour from white to grey, barely a day after installation, alarming social activists, residents and the administration.
 The Air Quality Index (AQI) during the observation period was always between 230 and 365, which was very high, and continues to remain so.
 The experiment further fortified the earlier findings of another experiment by Waatavaran, which had revealed extremely high levels of PM2.5 in the air in the Kharghar-Taloja-Panvel belt.
 After several complaints, the 'Navi Mumbai Pollution Control Board' was ordered to install a pollution monitoring device, following which the MPCB installed 11 automatic monitoring machines.